bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/new/extending/bigcommerce-data.md

 $brand = $product->brand();
 ```

-Consult the code reference for a full list of methods available on the Product object.
+Consult the code reference for a complete list of methods available on the Product object.

 For any data not directly exposed through a dedicated method, call `$product->get_property()` to retrieve the value.